altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~Flanagan paused~
 "FL::If it was contained, we could send it back, but since it's in the link now" ~Ozmind's voice cut in~
-"O::It hasn't shown any signs of slowing it's growth."
+"O__U::It hasn't shown any signs of slowing it's growth."
 'M::So: how long do we have?'
 ~Rossin looked at her, then back to Ozmind~
 "R::How long until it is everywhere in the link?"
-"O::Somewhere between days, not weeks...
+"O__U::Somewhere between days, not weeks...
 I really couldn't say."
 "FL::We're in a bit of a pickle then, if the Relux..."
 "J::What about us?"
 "FL::Is miss Lovelace still in Șolomanță?"